 Highlights & Insights on European Taxation

-Please find below a selection of articles published in April 2023 in Highlights & Insights on European Taxation, plus one freely accessible article.
+Please find below a selection of articles published this month (November 2022) in Highlights & Insights on European Taxation, plus one freely accessible article.

 Highlights & Insights on European Taxation (H&I) is a publication by Wolters Kluwer Nederland BV.